veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

   How to protect your Controller UI, API, and Registry API with a Root Token and/or User API keys.
 ---

-{{< hint warning >}} **This guide requires an Anka Enterprise or Enterprise Plus license.** {{< /hint >}}

 {{< hint warning >}}
+**This guide requires an Anka Enterprise or Enterprise Plus license.**

+There are several license specific differences that should be noted before you begin:

+- **Enterprise:** By default, any tokens you generate (root or user) always have full access to the API.
+- **Enterprise Plus:** By default, _only_ the root token has full access to the API.
+User tokens _must be_ created with a group attached and permissions added for the group.
+{{< /hint >}}

+Starting in 1.19.0 of the Anka Build Cloud, there are two token based options for securing the communication with the Build Cloud Controller & Registry:

+1. Setting the Root Token, protecting the Controller UI + API and Registry API.

+2. Generate a priv/pub key which is then used to request temporary session tokens by a client.
+These session tokens allow access to the API to perform various tasks.

+{{< hint warning >}}
 This feature will break communication from the Anka Nodes to the registry when executing `anka registry` or `anka push/pull` commands.
 You will need to use a proxy service on the host and direct the anka config to connect to it instead.
 This does not apply to the `ankacluster`/agent installed on the nodes though.
 Please reach out to Veertu support and we can provide you with this proxy for download.
 {{< /hint >}}

-Starting in 1.19.0 of the Anka Build Cloud, there are two options for securing the communication with the Build Cloud Controller & Registry:

-1. Setting the Root Token, protecting the Controller API and UI.

-2. Generating a user private key which is then used to request temporary session tokens by the client.
-These session tokens allow access to the API to perform various tasks.

-However, there are several license specific differences that should be noted before you begin:

-- **Enterprise:** By default, any tokens you generate (root or user) always have full access to the API.
-- **Enterprise Plus:** By default, _only_ the root token has full access to the API.
-User tokens _must be_ created with a group attached and permissions added for the group.

 {{< hint info >}}
 We recommend disjoining all but one node.
 One node must stay joined to ensure the Build Cloud has the proper license attached.
 You can rejoin it later once you're configured and you've rejoined all of your other nodes.